ZijieJin/scFusion/README.md

 # scFusion

-scFusion is a computational pipeline for detecting gene fusions at single-cell resolution.
+scFusion is a computational pipeline for detecting gene fusions at single-cell resolution. scFusion works on Linux/Mac OS.

 ## Software Prerequisite